 Texas Overtime Laws

 Employers and employees both need to understand the Texas overtime laws.
-There are stiff penalties for those who willfully do not comply with these laws, including criminal prosecution and financial fines.
+There are stiff penalties for those who willfully do not comply with these laws.
 The state of Texas follows the federal labor laws, and has not adopted any of their own as some other states have done.

 Texas overtime laws do not provide provisions for Holidays.
 Some companies will pay their employees time and a half for working on federal holidays but the decision to do so varies from company to company.